 Figure~\ref{fig:def-Aplus} shows that both models predict the 1P RGB population to be more centrally concentrated than the 2P RGB population.
-Taking into account that we are comparing two simulations done with two different codes, the agreement between the 2D projected mass distributions of RGB stars for both models is very good.
-Small differences in the curves reflect the stochastic spatial distribution of the small RGB sample and the different time averaging of snapshots, since MOCCA averages over a longer interval than the $N$-body results; therefore identical shapes are not expected.
-The A$^+$ parameters are 0.15 and 0.12 for \nb and MOCCA models, respectively, at 1.2~Gyr.
+Taking into account the fact that we are comparing two simulations done with two different codes, the agreement between the 2D projected mass distributions of RGB stars for the two models is very good.
+Small differences in the curves reflect the stochastic spatial distribution of the small RGB sample and the different time averaging of snapshots, since MOCCA averages over a longer interval than the $N$-body results; therefore, identical shapes are not expected.
+The A$^+$ parameters are 0.15 and 0.12 for the \nb and MOCCA models, respectively, at 1.2~Gyr.

-The time evolution of the A$^+$ parameter for different types of stars and for $X-Y$ projection (in the Galactic coordinate system) of 3D snapshots is presented in Fig.~\ref{fig:def-Aplus-01}.
+The time evolution of the A$^+$ parameter for different types of stars and for the $X-Y$ projection (in the Galactic coordinate system) of 3D snapshots is presented in Fig.~\ref{fig:def-Aplus-01}.
 The time range shown in the figure is from 0.8 to 1.25~Gyr.
-On the three panels, we show the time evolution for the different types of stars: RGB stars, evolved luminous stars and main sequence (MS) stars.
-Each line presented in the figures is calculated by averaging a different number of snapshots.
-Each curve is computed using a sliding average over a window of snapshots centred on the reference time: 9 ($\pm$4), 17 ($\pm$8), or 33 ($\pm$16) snapshots.
-The red, green, and blue curves correspond to these three averaging windows, respectively.
+In the three panels, we show the time evolution for the different types of stars: RGB stars, evolved luminous stars (from the Hertzsprung gap to the helium giant branch), and main sequence (MS) stars.
+Each line presented in the figures was calculated by averaging a different number of snapshots.
+Each curve was computed using a sliding average over a window of snapshots centred on the reference time: 9 ($\pm$4), 17 ($\pm$8), or 33 ($\pm$16) snapshots.

-Generally, every three averages gives a more or less consistent result for MS stars (right panel) and other types of luminous stars (middle panel).
+Generally, each of the three averages gives a more or less consistent result for MS stars (right panel) and other types of luminous stars (middle panel).
 For the most interesting case of RGB stars (left panel), the snapshot averaging gives slightly different results depending on the time, with a spread of at most about 0.1.
-The spread is much smaller than the variation of the A$^+$ parameter itself.
-The changes of the sign of the A$^+$ parameter happen on the timescale of about 0.15~Gyr, indicating strong time variability.
-On short timescales, 1P becomes overconcentrated relative to 2P and then quickly returns to a less concentrated state.
-The 1P overconcentration is a transient feature, and it confirms the findings of \citet{Gierszetal2025}.
+The spread is much smaller than the variation in the A$^+$ parameter itself.
+Changes in the sign of the A$^+$ parameter occur on a timescale of about 0.15~Gyr (much longer than the averaging time), indicating a strong time variability.
+On short timescales, the 1P becomes overconcentrated relative to the 2P and then quickly returns to a less concentrated state.
+The 1P overconcentration is a transient feature and confirms the findings of \citet{Gierszetal2025}.